 Now that Naturist Legacy Park had electricity, we could begin building structures.
 I began a routine that I would repeat again and again over the next few years.
 I created a detailed project materials list, shopped retailers for the best prices, hand picked the best lumber I could find (when lumber was part of the project) and then transported everything from Winnipeg or Selkirk to the park at my expense using my own truck (only the large clubhouse project needed commercial deliveries).
 This voluntary routine would save members of Naturist Legacy Inc. a substantial amount of money during the years I was building for them.
 Our first project was the pump house.
 My wife and I started by assembling its foundation and floor.
 The walls and roof structure were built with the help of additional volunteers.
-Metal roofing, a sturdy door, trim boards and a fresh coat of paint finished the job.
+Metal roofing, a sturdy door, trim boards and a fresh coat of paint finished the job (siding would be added after our other buildings were finished).
 CJ Electric Ltd. of Beausejour, Manitoba was soon on site to wire the pump house so that CLD Excavating of Clandeboye, Manitoba could install our new pump and pressure tank on August 5th.
 With that done, another critical milestone was achieved.
 Naturist Legacy now had a source of water under pressure!
 I promptly submitted samples for testing per instructions from Manitoba's Office of Drinking Water.
 This small but important pump house project was excellent practice for the many larger construction projects yet to come.

 These photographs from my personal collection were taken in July and August 2011.
 Please contact me if you'd like to learn more about them.
 Minimum screen width of 1000px required.